NFT Metadata

 Semantics and Non-Fungible Tokens for copyright management

-In the case of ERC-721 we have the following as a standard schema:
+In the case of we have the following as a standard schema:

 At Silvermind we leverage JSON-LD to write metadata of NFT.
 We do it in a way that it's compatible with ERC standard but extended with semantic vocabularies.